Lan Ha Bay Halong Bay

 Tranquil life in Lan Ha Bay

 Thanks to the primitive magnificence and less-crowded attractions, Lan Ha Bay has gradually gained popularity in recent years.
 Just 30 minutes by boat from Cat Ba Island, you’ll be indulged in the colorful coral reef and the calm sea among the breath-taking landscapes of Lan Ha Bay.
 Among three bays in Halong Bay, Lan Ha Bay is considered to have the best water quality for diving and good conditions for rock-climbing.
-Here, lots of lagoon and caves haven’t been discovered yet.
+Here, lots of lagoons and caves haven’t been discovered yet.
 Cruising to Lan Ha Bay, you can visit many caves resting on the beach, such as Tung Gau Cave, Monkey Island (Cat Dua Island).

 Kayaking in Lan Ha Bay

-Local life in floating village
+Local life in the floating village

 Cruise to Lan Ha Bay

-The weather in Lan Ha Bay is similar to northern Vietnam’s weather in general and the Halong Bay’s weather in particular.
+The weather in Lan Ha Bay is similar to northern Vietnam’s weather in general and Halong Bay’s weather in particular.
 The summertime in Lan Ha Bay is wetter and warmer, with the highest chance of heavy rain and storms from June – August.
 The winter is much cooler and drier from December to February when it’s too cold to swim or take a boat.

 Overall, the best time to visit Lan Ha Bay is in the autumn (September – November).
 This is a perfect time for both swimming, kayaking and hiking, cycling activities.